clickbar/laravel-magellan/README.md

 ->where(ST::contains('location', 'polygon'), true)
 ```

-So you can just use the ST::functions.
-Each of these functions return a _MagellanExpression_.
+So you can just use the `ST::` functions.
+Each of these functions returns a `MagellanExpression`.
 A
 _MagellanExpression_ is a wrapper around a
 `ST`-prefixed function from PostGIS.
 When sailing with Magellan, you should never have to write